-For the 2020 sampling event, the 90th percentile for lead at Wright State University was 20.3 micrograms per liter (μ g/L), which means 90% of the samples collected had lead levels below 20.3 μ g/L. When the 90th percentile for lead sample results exceeds 15 μ g/L, Wright State University is required to take action to correct the exceedance.
+For the 2020 sampling event, the 90th percentile for lead at Wright State University was 20.3 micrograms per liter ( $\mu$ g/L), which means 90% of the samples collected had lead levels below 20.3 $\mu$ g/L. When the 90th percentile for lead sample results exceeds 15 $\mu$ g/L, Wright State University is required to take action to correct the exceedance.

-Wright State University is working with Ohio EPA to correct this issue.
-Wright State has increased its sampling frequency and number of samples from 30 samples a year to 60 samples twice a year.
-Wright State has also implemented a regular flushing program to reduce the amount of time water may spend in the pipes.
-We will also be testing the water for corrosivity and developing and implementing corrosion treatment.
+Wright State University worked with Ohio EPA to correct this issue.
+Wright State increased its sampling frequency and number of samples from 30 samples a year to 60 samples twice a year.
+Wright State also implemented a regular flushing program to reduce the amount of time water may spend in the pipes.
+Corrosion treatment to prevent lead and copper that may be present in pipes from leaching into the water was implemented in October 2022.
+The treatment includes the addition of a phosphorous compound and pH control to limit pipe corrosion